brown-bird/Cookbook/smells/Readable_Code.md

 # Readable Code

 Reduce the *"time it takes to understanding"* in your code by making it more readable.
+Smaller *(read less)* code is not always better than more expressive code.
+Simple code is best!

 ## Conditionals